 Dr. Dowling's research has focused on the US Census and how definitions of race and ethnicity are understood by Latinos.
 Her book, Mexican Americans and the Question of Race (2014, UT-Austin Press), explores the disjuncture between federal definitions and regional constructions of race, examining Mexican American responses to the U.S. Census race question.
 The book received an Honorable Mention for the Oliver Cromwell Cox Book Award from the American Sociological Association which recognizes the best book published in the field of sociology of race/ethnicity.
-She has continued her work on US Census issues, serving on the US Census Bureau’s National Advisory Committee on Racial, Ethnic and Other Populations (NAC) for the past five years.
-She is currently Vice-Chair of this committee which makes important recommendations on issues related to counting vulnerable populations, including racial/ethnic and linguistic minorities.
+She has continued her work on US Census issues, serving on the US Census Bureau’s National Advisory Committee on Racial, Ethnic and Other Populations (NAC) for six years (2014-2020), and chairing the committee from 2019 through Census 2020.
+This committee makes important recommendations on issues related to counting vulnerable populations, including racial/ethnic and linguistic minorities.

 Dr. Dowling is originally from Texas, the daughter of a Mexican American mother from the Rio Grande Valley of South Texas and an Irish American father from the Midwest.

 Julie Dowling is currently working on a project on how various racial groups feel about the government.
 The project draws on interviews in Chicago and the San Francisco Bay Area, as well as original survey data from Illinois and California.

 Additional Campus Affiliations

 Associate Professor, Sociology

 Mora, C., Dowling, J. A., & Rodríguez-Muñiz, M. (2021).
 “Mostly Rich White Men, Nothing in Common”: Latino Views on Political (Under) Representation in the Trump Era.
 American Behavioral Scientist, 65(9), 1180-1192. https://doi.org/10.1177/0002764221996768